Madison, South Dakota: Culture and preservation

 Agriculture has long been a central part of Madison's economy, with farming and livestock production being key industries.
 The establishment of Dakota State University in 1881 contributed to the city's growth, with the university evolving from a normal school into a recognized institution in cybersecurity and technology.
-This shift has had a notable impact on the local economy.
 Additionally, Madison hosts events like the Prairie Village Steam Threshing Jamboree, an annual gathering that highlights the area’s agricultural history.